elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 	sudo zypper ar -f http://download.videolan.org/pub/videolan/vlc/SuSE/Leap_42.2/ vlc
 	sudo zypper in vlc

-But that caused all sorts of dependency problems (and **vlc** still complained about the missing codecs)... that's what I get for trying a beta version :) At this point I decided to try out OpenSuSe Tumbleweed.
+But that caused all sorts of dependency problems (and **vlc** still complained about the missing codecs)... that's what I get for trying a beta version :) At this point I decided to try out openSUSE Tumbleweed.

-### OpenSUSE Tumbleweed
+### openSUSE Tumbleweed
 There is a nice page that talks about the difference betwee two Distro Versions: [Side-by-side: openSuSE Tumbleweed and Leap](http://www.zdnet.com/article/side-by-side-opensuse-tumbleweed-and-leap/).
 From that page:

-> The openSuSE project offers two distributions: Tumbleweed, which is a rolling distribution that gets continuous updates, and Leap, which is a point distribution that gets periodic updates.
+> The openSUSE project offers two distributions: Tumbleweed, which is a rolling distribution that gets continuous updates, and Leap, which is a point distribution that gets periodic updates.

 I think in summary **Tumbleweed** is supposed to be close to bleeding edge where Leap is little bit more stable.
 Hind sight I should've probably just gone with Leap 42.1.

-#### OpenSuSE Tumbleweed Install
+#### openSUSE Tumbleweed Install
 I just booted into the new DVD and actually ended up wiping my root parition and formatting it **btrfs** (just to try it out), but the left the rest of the setup the same as in Leap 42.2.
 After installing **X**, **lightdm** started up without any issues:

 ![os-tw-with-lightdm](https://seacloud.cc/d/480b5e8fcd/files/?p=/opensuse-mbp/os-tw-with-lightdm.jpg&raw=1)